chasefleming/elem-go/README.md

 ## HTMX Integration

 The [htmx subpackage](htmx/README.md) provides typed helpers for htmx attributes, so you can build dynamic server-rendered pages without writing JavaScript.
+It targets htmx 2.x, with deprecated constants preserved for code written against htmx 1.x.

 ## Examples